openbabel/documentation/Command-line_tools/babel.rst

     allowed by a particular format
 --add <list>
-    Add properties (for SDF, CML, etc.) from descriptors in list --addoutindex
+    Add properties (for SDF, CML, etc.) from descriptors in list --addinindex
-    Append output index to title
+    Append input index to title (that is, the index `before` any filtering) --addoutindex
---addtotitle <text>
+    Append output index to title (that is, the index `after` any filtering) --addtotitle <text>
     Append the text after the each molecule title --append <list>